 An easy way to reduce costs is to reduce the amount of energy you use.
 For example, if you installed compact fluorescent light bulbs in all of your most frequently used light fixtures, you would reduce the amount of electricity you use, reducing your bill.
 That would also lower your cost for Northeast Clean Power.
 In fact, if you conserve enough energy at the same time you purchase Northeast Clean Power, your overall electric bill might not increase at all.
 You will benefit and so will the environment!
 Find ways that you can reduce your impact on the EPA and Connecticut Energy Efficiency Fund websites.

 Northeast Clean Power is an approved product under the CTCleanEnergyOptions program.
-CTCleanEnergyOptions is managed by the Connecticut Department of Energy and Environmental Protection (DEEP) and the Clean Energy Finance and Investment Authority (CEFIA).
 As a participant, you will receive an annual report detailing the growth of Northeast Clean Power and the difference you make each year.

 Today’s new wind turbines do not pose a high risk to birds or any other wildlife.
-Newer technologies have slower blades that help prevent bird mortality.
+Newer technologies have slower blades that help prevent mortality among birds.
 Sites are generally selected to avoid known migration patterns and reduce contact with endangered birds.
 Also, new turbines are built in such a way to make it difficult for birds to use them for nesting.

 Choosing renewable energy offers a number of benefits to your business.
 Choosing Northeast Clean Power will help your business:

 - Reduce its carbon footprint

 - Be a leader in your community and industry

 - Create positive publicity and earn recognition benefits

 - Differentiate your company from the competition